the-t-in-rtf/fluid-handlebars/docs/handlebars.md

-To use this middleware, you need to make it aware of one or more directories that contain templates (typically via the `options.config.express.views` option in your `gpii.express` configuration.
+To use this middleware, you need to make it aware of one or more directories that contain templates (typically via the `options.config.express.views` option in your `gpii.express` configuration).
 These options are passed to the underlying [renderer component](standaloneRenderer.md), see those docs for details.

 # `gpii.express.hb.live`